NU-CUCIS/ph5concat/README.md

   size of the 2nd dimension.

 ## Output HDF5 File
-* A single HDF5 output file will be created.
+* A single HDF5 output file will be created (the default create mode), unless the '-a' append mode is enabled.
+In append mode case, the output file must be a file that has been previously concatenated.
-* The output file shares the same schema as the input files, i.e. the same numbers and names of groups datasets.
+* For create mode, the output file shares the same schema as the input files, i.e. the same numbers and names of groups and datasets.
 * The size of 1st dimension (most significant) of individual datasets are sum of the 1st dimension of the same dataset from all input files.
 * HDF5 compression and data chunking settings can be customized by command-line